Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 94th, his on-base percentage ranks 123rd, and he is 40th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 88th in batting average, 121st in on-base percentage, and 41st in slugging.

-- Rosario has picked up a hit in 58.9% of his 107 games this season, with at least two hits in 21.5% of them.
+- Rosario has picked up a hit in 59.3% of his 108 games this year, with multiple hits in 22.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.